 Earlier in my career, I helped build technology infrastructure for President Obama’s 2008 campaign, one of the first in U.S. history to deeply integrate data, software, and grassroots organizing at national scale.

-I’m based in the San Francisco Bay Area with my wife and two children.
+I’m based in the San Francisco Bay Area.
 You can reach me at justin@justintlewis.com or connect on LinkedIn.